OsmosysSoftware/osm-transcript-summarizer/README.md

 ## Components

-Transcript Summarizer is composed of the following two components:
+Transcript Summarizer consists of the following two components:

-1. [api](apps/api): the backend of the application
+1. [api](apps/api): The backend of the application
-2. [portal](apps/portal): the frontend of the application
+2. [portal](apps/portal): The frontend of the application

 Refer to the corresponding README files of these components for more information, setup, and usage instructions.